gotlougit/nix-config/README.md

 - Manage many program configurations using home manager and Nix; this will require a time investment on my part to figure out how to gradually do so

 Most of these will be my personal preferences

+## Credits

+[mt-caret's blog on such a setup](https://mt-caret.github.io/blog/posts/2020-06-29-optin-state.html), which I merely tried to automate into one single shell script and some Nix configurations of my own